 The library is a vital source of information during the thesis work.
-In addition to books, periodicals and information from CD-ROMs, the library has a number theses available.
-They are mainly "Siviløkonom"-theses, but a limited number of Master of Science-theses may also be found there.
-We recommend that you use all the information available for your thesis work.
-When the theses are graded, they become available in the library unless the content is confidential.
+In addition to books, periodicals and information from CD-ROMs, the library has many theses.
+These are mainly "Siviløkonom"-theses, but there are also some Master of Science-theses may be found there.
+We recommend that you use all available information during your work on the thesis.
+When the theses are graded, they become available in the library unless they are confidential.